mayurgpt07/data-512-final/README.md

 ## Title: Energy and demographics, how do we use it?
 ## Data: https://www.kaggle.com/mirichoi0218/insurance
 ## Description
-Medical insurance cost are the premium each individual pays for getting a medical insurance from any private or government insitute.
-These premium are decided on the basis of the plans and services the individual applies for.
-According to [eHealthInsurance](https://www.ehealthinsurance.com/resources/affordable-care-act/much-health-insurance-cost-without-subsidy), for unsubsidized customers in 2019, premiums for individual coverage averaged $462 per month and around $199 with subsidy.
+Medical insurance costs are the premium each individual pays for getting medical insurance from any private or government institute.
+These premiums are decided based on the plans and services the individual applies for.
+According to [eHealthInsurance](https://www.ehealthinsurance.com/resources/affordable-care-act/much-health-insurance-cost-without-subsidy), for unsubsidized customers in 2019, premiums for individual coverage averaged $462 per month and around $199 with a subsidy.
 Therefore, an individual spends in the range of $2,388 to $5,988 in a year.
 If a person in investing such an amount of money, then it is important for them to understand the details of how things work outside of selecting a plan

 ## Motivation / Problem Statement
 In light of the current situation, I realized that there exists a knowledge gap in the insurance policies and services, therefore I wanted to understand more about how individuals are billed for their medical insurances.
-Putting myself in the position of a customer, I thought that I'll only be aware of my personal details amd won't have any visibility to the internal parameters of the insurance companies.
-Hence, with the basic details can I figure out the reasons for my bill? or how much bill I can get in future?
+Putting myself in the position of a customer, I thought that I will only be aware of my details and won't have any visibility of the internal parameters of the insurance companies.
+Hence, with these details can I figure out the reasons for my bill? or what bill I can get in the future?

-## Terms of use
-Republishing is not prohibited by kaggle
-#### License: Database: Open Database, Contents: Database Contents

 ## Unknowns and dependencies
 - Although in the real world these features are not enough to adequately describe the health insurance bills, we can start with these limited columns and then gradually improve our analysis as we get new data